 California DUI Basics

-When you are pulled over for a suspected DUI, the police officer takes your driver’s license and you are given a temporary license which will expire within 30 days automatically and an Order of Suspension of your Driver’s License.
+When you are pulled over for a suspected DUI, the police officer may give you a series of tests.
+If you fail, he takes your driver’s license and you are given a temporary license which will expire within 30 days automatically and an Order of Suspension of your Driver’s License.
 Though, you have 10 days from the date the police confiscated your license to request a DMV Administrative Review of the suspension.
 If you do not make the request for hearing within 10 days, your driver’s license will automatically be suspended at the end of the 30 days.
 This administrative review hearing allows you the opportunity to show that the suspension was not justified.
 The DMV Administrative Review is independent from any court proceeding.
 You may be represented by an attorney at the DMV Administrative Review but you will only have an attorney fighting for you at this hearing if you hire an attorney.
 No attorney will be provided for you to defend your case.

 An arrest for DUI should be handled immediately by an attorney.
 You do not have time to wait.
 You have only 10 days from your arrest to request a DMV Administrative Review of your driver’s license suspension.
 If you fail to make this request, your license will be suspended.
 On top of the DMV process, you also will need a lawyer to fight the court case.
 Can you imagine how your life will change if your driver’s license is suspended and you have to go to jail?
 Let our attorneys develop a sound legal strategy for your DUI case.

-Benefits of Hiring Our Law Firm to Defend You for your DUI
+Benefits of Hiring My Rights Law to Defend You For Your DUI

 Alhambra, Banning, Bellflower, Burbank, Compton, Downey, East Los Angeles, El Monte, Fullerton, Glendale, Indio, Inglewood, Long Beach, Los Angeles, Murrieta, Newport Beach, Norwalk, Pasadena, Pomona, Rancho Cucamonga, Riverside, San Bernardino, Santa Ana, Torrance, Van Nuys, Victorville, West Covina, Westminster